THOMASELOVE/431-classes-2024/projectA/portfolio_review.md

 # Project A Portfolio Status

-**Current Stage**: Reviewing submission details.
+**Current Stage**: Reviewing submissions.

-- All "partner" notes have been received.
-- All Self-Evaluation forms have been received.
+- I am in receipt of all "partner" notes, all Self-Evaluation forms and all Quarto and HTML files.
-- I have Quarto and HTML files for all 42 projects.
-I am missing one video and two R data sets.
+- At present, I am missing one video and two R data sets.

 ## First 7 projects